Enabling evidence-based solutions for securing land, housing and property rights for all Indians

 We examine gaps in land administration, property laws and judicial disposition of property-related cases, and land and housing markets.

-Rapid urbanization and population growth continues to pose severe policy challenges to the sustainability of Indian cities.
-Recognizing this, our research focuses on addressing two of the major concerns in effective urban planning – the vulnerability of informal settlements and lack of affordable housing.
+Unplanned urbanization, population growth and lack of adequate rural development planning continue to pose severe policy challenges to the sustainability of Indian habitats.
+Recognising this, our research focuses on addressing two of the major concerns in building sustainable habitats – integrated urban and rural planning, and affordable housing.

 Equitable access to land and housing resources is critical for poverty alleviation and a life of dignity.
 Our aim is to drive research which speaks to the socio-economic realities of vulnerable populations, such as women and tribal communities.